esnet/esnet-smartnic-hw/examples/p4_hbm/p4/sim/README.md

 The input stimulus file set for each testcase includes three files:

 `runsim.txt` - Command script to set table entries and initiate input stimulus.
-Commands and syntax follow the Xilinx p4bm-sdnet-cli.
+Commands and syntax follow the Xilinx p4bm-vitisnet-cli.

 `packets_in.pcap` - PCAP file containing the input packet stream.

 `packets_in.meta` - Input packet metadata.
 Each line corresponds to a packet in the input PCAP file (in sequence).
-The syntax of the metadata is described in the Xilinx SDnet documentation.
+The syntax of the metadata is described in the Xilinx VitisnetP4 documentation.
 Note: Each metadata record must be terminated by a semicolon (;).